The following individuals are required to pass or exempt a designated content assessment in their field of certification:

 - Visual Impairment.

-*Requirements for the field of Trade & Industrial Education vary by area of specialization.
+*Requirements for the field of Career and Technical Education vary by area of specialization.
 Some areas may require passing an industry licensure exam.
 Please see Certification Rule 505-2-.90

 (.pdf) (requires Adobe Reader